Lucy Kate Crochet

 does using a bigger crochet hook use less yarn

-I love finding thrifty hacks to save money or make materials go further when I’m working on creative projects.
-It doesn’t usually stop me spending as much at the craft store, but it does at least make my hard earned cash go further!
-Something I often consider, but I’m generally reluctant to test out is: does using a bigger crochet hook use less yarn?
+Using a bigger crochet hook usually uses less yarn.
 Since the size and density of stitches in crochet is partly determined by hook size, it stands to reason that this will work to save wool.
 But, it can also have unwanted and unpredictable effects on the gauge and final size of the project.
-In this article, I’m going to set out the things I think you should consider before you pick up larger tools than your pattern calls for.

 Contents